Virtual Influencers: Brands Could Land Themselves in Trouble

 How Virtual Influencers Could Hurt Your Brand

 Your virtual influencer will operate online much as a real human influencer would.
 Even though they may not initially start as a brand ambassador when they gain enough popularity they can attract companies looking for endorsement deals.
 For instance, Miquela is an influencer for Chanel and Prada.
-Shudu was featured wearing Rihanna’s Fenty Beauty lipstick and then Instagram press that went viral.
+Shudu was featured wearing Rihanna’s Fenty Beauty lipstick, and then the viral Instagram press.

-So, if virtual influencers are so incredibly lifelike they can fool people to the degree that they go viral, is it essential to hire social influencers as part of your Social Media marketing plan?
+So, if virtual influencers are so incredibly lifelike they can fool people to the degree that they go viral, is hiring social influencers as part of your Social Media marketing plan essential?

 Swapping a celebrity endorsement for a virtual influencer sounds like a dream come true because instead of paying a person, you are merely paying the team that creates the virtual personality.
 However, the virtual influences themselves and the people creating them bring their own set of legal and PR issues, and many brands could be putting themselves at risk by making the switch.
 In this post, we’re going to cover several critical topics regarding virtual influencers, including: